-- Evaluate, review and improve current communications and public relations practices to ensure that all CAM programs are familiar to existing clienteles
+- Evaluate, correct and improve communications and public relations practices to ensure that programs are known and understood by current audiences

-- Develop and implement communication strategies and tools to promote the discovery of CAM programs and access to new clienteles
+- Develop strategies and means to promote the discoverability of programs and access to new clienteles

 Promote the value of the arts